 Playing these old classics at 60fps is incredibly, you forget how much you needed silky smooth frame rates in Street Fighter II, and how dang good Sonic looks on the big screen.

-The only mini issue we had was sound.
-In two out of the 42 games we had issues of the sound cutting out for about a second ever 30 seconds or so.
+The only mini issue I had was sound.
+In two out of the 42 games I had issues of the sound cutting out for about a second ever 30 seconds or so.

 Now this isn’t a major issue, and to be honest you forget about it, but while playing Dynamite Headdy for hours on end this issue quickly got annoying.

-This could be just our unit, but we’re reviewing it as if it was one we bought with our own money.
+This could be just my unit, but I’m reviewing it as if it was one I bought with my own money.

 Is This Better Than The Mega Drive Emulator On The Switch?